WebReflection/better-tags/README.md

 ```

-#### Is it safe or is this SQLInjection prone?
+### Is it safe or is this SQLInjection prone?

-Every interpolation results into a boud `?` parameter so that if these are not exactly the same amount of expected parameters the module will throw an error.
+Every interpolation results into a bound `?` parameter so that if these are not exactly the same amount of expected parameters the module will throw an error.